bbauska/LFS170x/readme.md

 <h3>Island of Yap</h3>
 <p>
-Idea for the following was obtained from the LinkedIn article ["Explaining Blockchain: The Distributed Ledger of the Island of Yap"](https://www.linkedin.com/pulse/explaining-blockchain-distributed-ledger-island-yap-riva/)  by Anthony (Tony) Riva].<br/>
+Idea for the following was obtained from the LinkedIn article ["Explaining Blockchain: The Distributed Ledger of the Island of Yap"](https://www.linkedin.com/pulse/explaining-blockchain-distributed-ledger-island-yap-riva/) by Anthony (Tony) Riva.

 The concept of distributed ledger's has been around for hundreds of years.<br/>